nailbuster/esp8266FTPServer/README.md

 Go to File/Site Manager then select your site.
 In Transfer Settings, check "Limit number of simultaneous connections" and set the maximum to 1

+It does NOT support any encryption, so you'll have to disable any form of encryption...

-feel free to try it out (sample provided)....
+feel free to try it out (sample provided)....unzip into your arduino library direction (and restart arduino ide).

 this is the original project on github I worked from: https://github.com/gallegojm/Arduino-Ftp-Server/tree/master/FtpServer